MSPayneII/react-bday-reminder-project/README.md

 ## Reason for choosing this project:

-The this was a hands-on React project provided by the John Smilga as part of his Udemy React Tutorial and Projects Course.
+The this was a hands-on React project provided by John Smilga as part of his Udemy React Tutorial and Projects Course.
 This project was designed to help students become familiar with the useState hook

 ### 🏠 [Homepage](https://mpayne-react-bday-project.netlify.app/)